I’m still here. An Introduction.

 The Usual was Almost Unusual.

-Sounds good, huh?
-Well, on May 1, 2018, if I hadn’t awakened in the middle of the night, only because of needing to go to the loo, I’d have likely slipped into the great beyond, being already a tad too close to being there already.
-The disease is not what has defined me, but in away, this forced restart has.
-This is my re-introduction to life.
+The “formerly grave” thing sounds good, huh?
+On that April morning, before sunrise, I only awakened because of needing to go to the loo.
+Otherwise, I’d have likely slipped into the great beyond, being already a tad too close to being there already.
+The disease is not what defines me, but in away, this forced restart has.
+This is my re-introduction to life after myasthenic crisis.

 And so it begins.

 After sputtering starts at blog writing over the past few years, with new found strength and resolution, I will build on the humble success I’ve recently found as an artist, while also dealing with the trials and tribulations I’ve had in getting here.
 And I’ll also write of the joys and triumphs I’ve had.
 I’ll showcase where I’m at, and where I hope to go in the future.
 I will explain more about Myasthenia Gravis, because there are plenty of other sufferers who probably get tired of having people have no idea at all about their disease, *especially* when sufferers can appear so normal.
 I will cautiously illustrate what’s gotten me through, while also touching upon the drawbacks and pitfalls of the modern US health system.

 Read on and subscribe.
 We’ll see how this life develops.